Toolkit

 Keep Turkic NLP open & growing

 If TurkicNLP saves you time or powers your research, consider supporting its development.
-Every contribution helps fund model training, new language coverage, and the open book.
+Every contribution helps fund model training, new language coverage.